-- Aftercare, 3:30-6 p.m. \$15 per day, billed at the end of each month. - A fee is charged for returned checks. - A late fee of \$1 per minute per student is charged for late pickups. - Families who qualify for free- or reduced-price school lunch will receive a discount for Extended Care on the monthly billing statement if they have completed the Waiver of Confidentiality and indicated to us that we may share information with Aftercare and Enrichment and/or Athletics. - Students picked up after 3:45 p.m. are subject to Aftercare charges.
-This is to ensure that all students are accounted for and are in a safe environment.
+- Aftercare, 3:30-6 p.m. \$18 per day, billed at the end of each month. - A fee is charged for returned checks. - Use of ACH is encouraged.
+If families use ACH (automatic withdrawal from a checking/savings account), they will receive a 5% reduction for the daily Aftercare fee. - If a credit card is used for paying the Aftercare bill, a 3% fee will be applied. - A late fee of \$1 per minute per student is charged for late pickups. - Families who qualify for free or reduced-price school lunch will receive a discount for Extended Care on the monthly billing statement if they have completed the Waiver of Confidentiality and indicated to us that we may share information with Aftercare and Enrichment and/or Athletics. - Students picked up after 3:45 p.m., who are not in an after-school program such as Aftercare or athletics, are charged a late fee of \$1 per minute. - When students are registered as "Aftercare Only" and are on the rosters weekly for any given day, families will be charged \$18 per day regardless if the child attends or is absent.